 The MA in Educational Studies (ESTU) focuses on education for alternative possibilities, with a strong commitment to social justice, critical reflection, and putting theory to work in the world.
-Drawing from disciplines like sociology, philosophy, anthropology, and history, an emphasis on critical theoretical approaches is combined with a policy analysis component as well as a significant international orientation.
-You have the opportunity to develop a diverse set of research skills with a particular emphasis on the qualitative research skills necessary to analyze complex educational problems with insight and depth.
-You will leave the program well-positioned to become critical professionals who are equipped to influence policy and practice in a variety of educational settings.
-In addition, students applying to the MA in Educational Studies may select an Adult Education concentration option.
+Drawing from disciplines like sociology, philosophy, anthropology, adult education, and history, the program combines critical theoretical approaches with a significant international orientation.
+As a student in our program, you will develop a diverse set of research skills that will allow you to analyze complex educational problems with insight and depth.
+You will leave the program well positioned to influence policy and practice in a variety of educational settings.

 Admission Requirements.
 For entry into the program, a first degree with a minimum GPA of 3.00 (B average) is required with an appropriate concentration in a field of study relevant to Educational Studies.
 The applicant should also have a minimum of two years professional activity in education or an undergraduate record which includes at least three courses in education, each with a grade of B or better.
 Qualified applicants who fail to meet the criteria outlined may be required to take up to 12 undergraduate credits in addition to the regular graduate program, or, as appropriate, a qualifying program.
 (See section on Qualifying Students).